twixraider81/exolang/README.md

 ./bootstrap.sh

 This will to build the lemon parser generator, fetch the quex lexer in order to rebuild the lexer/parser code and download the waf build tool.
-The bootstrap script can also build a LLVM debug+asserts build under ./bin, use bootstrap as follows.
+The bootstrap script can also build a LLVM debug+asserts build under ./bin.
+To do that use bootstrap as follows.

 ./bootstrap.sh -l

-The bootstrap script can also be used to clear the whole project folder.
-It will delete all temporaries and built binaries.
+Furthermore the bootstrap script can also be used to clear the whole project folder.
+This will delete all temporaries and built binaries.
 Just issue:
 ./bootstrap -c
+And crap begone!

 Building
 --------